Skip to main content

 Consent Review

-Even if MSU is relying upon an external IRB, if informed consent will be obtained, the informed consent document must address MSU’s involvement in the study.
-The MSU IRB coordinator reviews the consent form(s) for local context (if applicable) including whether the subject injury clause is congruent with the contract/subcontract, whether Certificate of Confidentiality or data sharing is applicable (reviewed by the MSU HRPP manager), inclusion of individuals with oversight of research responsibilities in the confidentiality section, and whether costs or compensation is congruent with the contract/subcontract (reviewed by the Compliance Office).
+Even if MSU is relying upon an external IRB, if informed consent will be obtained, the informed consent document must typically address MSU’s involvement in the study.
+The MSU IRB Reliance office reviews the consent form(s) for local context (if applicable) including whether the consent form is congruent with federal grant requirements in areas such as the Certificate of Confidentiality and data sharing if applicable, inclusion of individuals with oversight of research responsibilities in the confidentiality section (or other similar language that allows for access to research records by MSU individuals in the event of an audit), and whether the subject injury clause is congruent with the contract/subcontract (reviewed by the MSU HRPP manager).
+The Compliance Office reviews the consent form(s) for additional requirements as applicable such as FDA, Family Educational Rights and Privacy Act, International Conference on Harmonisation Good Clinical Practice and General Data Protection Regulations requirements, and whether costs or compensation is congruent with the contract/subcontract.
 The MSU HRPP director and/or MSU HRPP manager will be consulted on any questions about consent language.
 MSU legal counsel may be consulted when needed.

 Submission to External IRB

-The MSU PI must provide any requested revisions to the consent form(s) to the external IRB for review and approval, or to the Sponsor, CRO, or PI at the external IRB site.
-The MSU PI also must provide the external IRB with requested information about other local requirements or local research context issues relevant to the reviewing external IRB’s determination, prior to or as part of IRB review.
-If local policies that impact the external IRB review are updated, the MSU PI is responsible for notifying the reviewing external IRB or notifying the PI at the external IRB site.
-The MSU HRPP may also provide information about local context when requested by the reviewing external IRB and may provide updates when local laws or policies that impact the local context are changed.
+The MSU PI must provide any requested revisions to the consent form(s) to the reviewing IRB for review and approval, or to the Sponsor, CRO, or PI or study team at the reviewing institution.
+The MSU PI also must provide the reviewing IRB with requested information about other local requirements or local research context issues relevant to the reviewing IRB’s determination, prior to or as part of IRB review.
+If local policies that impact the reviewing IRB’s review are updated, the MSU PI is responsible for notifying the reviewing IRB or notifying the PI at the reviewing institution.
+The MSU HRPP may also provide information about local context when requested by the reviewing IRB and may provide updates when local laws or policies that impact the local context are changed.

-The MSU PI provides a copy of the IRB submission to the reviewing external IRB to the MSU HRPP when the materials are not otherwise accessible to the MSU HRPP.
-The approval document and the approved consent form(s) must be uploaded into the MSU IRB online system prior to release of the acknowledgement letter.
+The MSU PI provides a copy of the reviewing IRB’s application or protocol to the MSU HRPP when the materials are not otherwise accessible to the MSU HRPP.
+The reviewing IRB’s approval letter and the approved consent form(s) must be uploaded into the MSU IRB online system prior to release of the acknowledgement letter.

 MSU HRPP Reliance Acknowledgement